jpptm/ADEIJ_COMP3330/README.md

 **Based on my conversations with each member, here's the allocation of work:**

-Adebayo/Montano - 1) Data preprocessing and loading
+Adebayo/Montano - 1) Data preprocessing and loading -> Involved data augmentation and (Ismail was the only one that did this) labelling 3000 images from the unlabelled images in seg_pred/seg_pred

 Adebayo/Bird/Herfel - 3) Learning process

-Bird/Herfel/Konijn - 2) Network architecture
+Bird/Herfel/Konijn - 2) Network architecture -> Herfel and Bird did extra research on network architecture and training automation, Konijn wrote the mode and history exporter

-Konijn/Montano - 4) Inference
+Konijn/Montano - 4) Inference -> Konijn fixed bugs in the inference script and implemented torch.jit

 All of us - REPORT MAKING